 Because a mattress is a major financial investment, it’s a good idea to do everything in your power to extend your mattress’s lifespan.

 As a general rule, the best innerspring mattresses tend to last approximately seven to 10 years, while high-quality foam beds can last for up to 15 years.
 Hybrid beds typically last for somewhere between seven and 15 years because they include both coils (which can wear down more quickly) and foam (which tends to last longer).
 All told, the longevity of a mattress will depend heavily on the quality of its materials and construction.

 That said, there are several strategies you can adopt to ensure your mattress lasts as long as possible.
-Here are a few proven ways to extend the life of your mattress.
+Here are a few tips on how to make your mattress last longer.

 Different mattresses require different types of foundations, so it’s important to research your specific mattress in order to determine the right foundation.
 This is very important, because (as noted above) some mattress warranties are voided when owners don’t use the right type of foundation.